Elliptic fibrations on K3 surfaces: Applications to K3 surfaces with exotic structures

 This proves the theorem. \end{proof}

-The method of the proof is so general, that by the same considerations, one can prove similar results for other types of involutions or automorphisms on K3 surfaces, and other similar questions.
+The method of the proof is so general, that by the same considerations, one can prove similar results for other types of involutions or automorphisms on K3 surfaces, and other structures on K3 surfaces.